Aerodynamics at the Particle Level: Bernoulli flow and Coand a flow

 where

-\begin{itemize} \item{$p$ is the absolute pressure,} \item{$\rho$ is the density of the fluid,} \item{$g$ is the acceleration due to gravity,} \item{$h$ is the height in the gravitational field and} \item{$\mathbf{v}$ is the velocity vector for a cell in the flow small enough so that the velocities of the particles in the cell are approximately equal.} \end{itemize}
+\begin{itemize} \item{$p$ is the absolute pressure,} \item{$\rho$ is the density of the fluid,} \item{$g$ is the acceleration due to gravity,} \item{$h$ is the height in the gravitational field and} \item{${\mathbf v}$ is the velocity vector for a cell in the flow small enough so that the velocities of the particles in the cell are approximately equal.} \end{itemize}

 Note that the assumption that the flow consists of these cells amounts to the fluid approximation.
-In the particle view the existence of these cells is not assumed and the macroscopic fluid velocity is superimposed on thermal components of the particles' velocities.
-When the flow is incompressible and steady, the $Energy$ $Density$ is conserved in the flow.
+In the particle view the existence of these cells is not assumed and the macroscopic fluid velocity is superimposed on thermal components of the particles` velocities.
+When the flow is incompressible and steady, the {\it energy density} is conserved in the flow.

-Bernoulli's equation is an expression of the conservation of energy, a checksum that is very useful in the calculation of the properties of a steady flow.
+Bernoulli\textquotesingle s equation is an expression of the conservation of energy, a checksum that is very useful in the calculation of the properties of a steady flow.
 It does not speak to the question of cause and effect however.
-Fluid flow is caused by a pressure differential and in some circumstances a flow can also give rise to a pressure differential, the cause of the Coand{\v a} effect, but these two cases must be considered carefully.
-Just because a fluid is flowing does not mean that the pressure within the fluid has decreased.
-Velocity is relative to the inertial frame where it is measured but pressure is a quantity independent of the inertial frame where it is measured.
+Fluid flow is caused by a pressure differential, inertia of the massive particles already flowing or direct collisions of the fluid particles with surfaces, e.g., a propellor.
+In some circumstances a flow can also give rise to a pressure differential, the cause of the Coand{\v a} effect.
+Just because a fluid is flowing does not mean that the pressure within the fluid has decreased, except in cases where Bernoulli\textquotesingle s equation holds.
+Velocity is relative to the inertial frame where it is measured but pressure is a quantity independent of the inertial frame.
 The pressure in a fluid is measured as the momentum transfer of the fluid particles striking some transducer that produces a pointer reading.
 The force that moves the pointer is the integral over the (oriented) surface area of the transducer of the rate the fluid particles transfer momentum to it.

-where $m$ and $\bf{v}$ are the particle's mass and velocity and $d{\bf A}$ is an area element.
-We assume that the particle collisions with the surface are perfectly elastic, so the tensor product, $\otimes$ gives a result normal to the surface element, $d\bf{A}$.
+where $m$ and ${\mathbf v}$ are the particle\textquotesingle s mass and velocity and $d{\mathbf A}$ is an area element.
+We assume that the particle collisions with the surface are perfectly elastic, so the tensor product, $\otimes,$ gives a result normal to the surface element, $d{\mathbf A}$.